 Canvas makes it possible for lecturers to compile a reading list for each course.
-Adding PDF files of publications gives students of this course the option to print all PDF files in a single volume (a reader).
-Such a printed reader can be ordered in the web shop of our repro supplier Canon.
+Adding PDF files of publications brings participants in this course two advantages:

 Uploading PDF files is not mandatory.
 A list of information about books and articles from such sources as the library catalogue and (if available) a link to the full text may also suffice.
 In that case, however, students will not be able to order a printed reader.
 They will have to click through to the material selected by the lecturer.

 Please follow the steps below to create a reading list.

 As soon as the reading list is ready – at least 10 working days prior to the start of the course – click on LIBRARY REVIEW.

 The University Library's reader coordinator will check the reading list within five working days.
 Once everything has been approved, the list will be made available to students until the end of the academic year.
 You will be notified of this.

 Students will then be able to order a printed reader with all the PDF files you uploaded.
 Copies for lecturers can be ordered from the Canon web shop, specifying a cost centre number.
 Canon will supply these readers to the home or work address or to one of the following collection points within five working days:

 If your reading list only contains items without a PDF file, you will be able to edit or delete existing items or add new items without a PDF file as you see fit.